ESDLMapEditorESSIM/docker-toolsuite/BaseInfrastructure/keycloak/README.md

 # Configuring Keycloak for the whole system

-Note: the steps below are now part of step 2 in the main tuturial in the root of this repository.
-This document is only here for documenting alternative steps to import and export Realms from Keycloak.
+Note: the main tutorial in the root of this repository starts Keycloak and imports the realm automatically.
+This document is only here for documenting alternative steps to import and export realms from Keycloak.

 ## Importing the ESDL-mapeditor realm
-Bring the base-infrastructure up (docker-compose up) Copy the config file:

 ```
 docker cp keycloak/esdl-mapeditor-realm.json keycloak:/tmp/esdl-mapeditor-realm.json
 ```

-Run the import:
 ```
 docker exec -it keycloak /opt/jboss/keycloak/bin/standalone.sh \
 	-Djboss.socket.binding.port-offset=100 \